 BYOD refers to the policy by which employees can use their own personal mobile devices to access company networks / systems.
 We consider guidelines on creating a policy.
-If your business is in the Solihull area, we, at The Hughes Partnership Accountants and Business Advisors Limited can help you to create a Bring your own device policy (BYOD).
+If your business is in the Coventry area, we, at The Hughes Partnership Accountants and Business Advisors Limited can help you to create a Bring your own device policy (BYOD).

 Some employees will prefer to use their own personal mobile device that places the organisation at risk from reputational damage and legal proceedings.

 Firms need to have a formal policy with regard to the use of personal devices at work.